hammad25/the-boutique-hotel/README.md

 * **Display all Booking Data**, display all bookings stored in the spreadsheet
 * **Display Booking Data by BookingID**, promopts the user to enter an ID and displays only the booking with that ID.

+### Future Features
+* Add a feature to update booking and also to delete bookings

 ## Technology
   ### Languages